Aeolian Islands History

 The museum is named after the great archaeologist Luigi Bernabò Brea who together with Madeleine Cavalier dedicated his life to the discovery of the treasures of the archipelago.
 Visiting the Castle of Lipari, the five pavilions of the Museum and the area of the archaeological park is like leafing through a history book and finding page after page rich in every moment and every occurrence from the past up till the present.

-o to the slopes of the Castle, in the present day district Diana, a line of mighty and powerful walls of fortification; beyond was the necropolis, with hundreds of rich burials, of which the accompanying treasures can be admired in the halls of the Museum.
+The Greek city, unfortunately destroyed by the Romans, extended also to the slopes of the Castle, in the present day district Diana, a line of mighty and powerful walls of fortification; beyond was the necropolis, with hundreds of rich burials, of which the accompanying treasures can be admired in the halls of the Museum.

 The islands fell into the hands of the Romans in 252 B.C., after a long battle, which cost them centuries of freedom, continuing ,however to maintain a position of importance in the Tyrrhenian Sea.
 Many routes continued to pass through these seas and there are many testimonials to the frequent shipwrecks which occurred against the rocks, which deposited on the deep seabeds of the Aeolian Islands ships with cargo of jugs and vases, caught out by sudden storms and dragged by undercurrents.